Common CentOS Server Maintenance Commands

 1. adduser new_user

-1. Create a new user named new_user in the system and interactively set the password.
+1. Create a new user named new_user and interactively set the password.

 2. usermod -aG wheel new_user

 1. Add new_user to the wheel group.
-Members of this group default have the permission to use sudo commands.
+Members of this group have default sudo command permissions.

 3. ssh-keygen -t rsa -b 4096 -C "bowmanjin new_user ssh account"